Carnaby Street (radio programme): Show format

-The show's format is usually that of a contemporary presentation in the two chosen years.
-Williams, with the assistance of his "co-presenters" Gladys the Tea Lady, Harry the Engine Driver and Roger the Fireman, take the listener on board the Isle of Man Railways time train, whereupon they are transported back to the chosen year.
-Music from the particular year is played together with Williams reporting contemporary news items which are spoken about in the context of the present tense.
+Until the winter of 2025, the show's format was usually that of a contemporary presentation in the two chosen years.
+Williams, with the assistance of his "co-presenters" Gladys or Doris, the Tea Lady, Harry the Engine Driver and Roger the Fireman, would take the listener on board the Isle of Man Railways time train, whereupon they were transported back to the chosen year.
+Music from the particular year was played together with Williams reporting contemporary news items which were spoken about in the context of the present tense.

-The format differs on the last Saturday of each month when the show comprises a general playlist of 60s music with no specific years featured.
+The format would differ on the last Saturday of each month when the show comprised a general playlist of 60s music with no specific years featured.

 Carnaby Street leans heavily on the kind of presentation common on Radio Caroline, making reference to that station's strong links to the Isle of Man.
 Radio jingles and competitions which would have been familiar to listeners of Radio Caroline in the 1960s are common throughout the transmission.
 However if the chosen year is pre-1964 (i.e. prior to the commencement of Radio Caroline broadcasts), jingles from Radio Luxembourg are used instead.

 Certain Radio London jingles also feature, and the show is very much geared to giving the feeling of a pirate radio broadcast in the spirit and style of Caroline and The Big L.

 Numerous competitions from the programme's sponsors are also featured with various prizes offered.

-The music covers a broad spectrum by well-known 60s artists, and the playlist also includes three; million selling records from both of the featured years.
+The music covers a broad spectrum by well-known 60s artists, and the playlist also includes three; million selling records from both of the featured years.During the winter of 2025 a Listener's Top Three was introduced with the programme's listeners invited to email the show with their favourite three 1960s tracks.

 The manner of the presentation and tempo of the show is upbeat and vibrant, being referred to by Williams as: "the biggest little 60's show on the radio."
 Often heard would be quips by Doris, and now Gladys, which invariably take the form of double entendre.

 The show generally ends with Williams reviewing some aspects of the show whilst Crunchy Granola Suite plays in the background.
 The edition is then available on the Manx Radio website to be listened to again for the following seven days.

 From 2017 Carnaby Street was also repeated in the early hours of Monday mornings as part of Manx Radio's overnight service.
 However as of the beginning of 2019 following a reappraisal of the overnight schedule the repeat transmission was discontinued with.

 Whilst Manx Radio is a commercial radio station, advertising content on the show is from the show's sponsor only.
 However, contemporary radio adverts are also played in order to re-create the flavour of radio broadcasting in the 1960s.